 Also, this afternoon I found a shopping mall called "Platinum Plaza" in Pratunum.
 It's just nearby Central World Plaza in Sukhumvit area.

 That Banyan Tree place is AMAZING!!
 Easily one of the most unique bars I've ever been to!
 Anyone else heading to Bangkok you have to go and you have to get there for sunset.
 We just missed the sun actually setting but even so for the half hour afterwards it was incredible.
 Oh and the Long Island Iced Teas are potent!!! over 7 years ago

 The bar on top of the banyan tree is indeed fun and cool.
 But just to be picky, the.
 Highest al fresco restaurant is in fact another one...
 The bar and restaurant at the top of the STATE tower.
-However, the banyan tree bar is arguably more fun because you can sit and relax much more. about 5 years ago
+However, the banyan tree bar is arguably more fun because you can sit and relax much more. over 5 years ago